Education in Singapore: Co-Curricular activities

 Unlike in primary or post-secondary levels, participating in a Co-Curricular Activity (CCA) is required in secondary school, meaning that all pupils participate in at least one CCA.
-CCAs offered at the secondary level are usually categorised as Uniformed Groups, Performing Arts, Clubs & Societies and Sports & Games Competitions.
+CCAs offered at the secondary level are usually categorised as Uniformed Groups, Performing Arts, Clubs & Societies and Physical Sports.
 There are many CCAs offered at the secondary school level; however, different schools may choose to offer different CCAs.
 Students may choose to participate in more than 1 CCA.

 Participation in CCAs is graded together with other non-academic achievements throughout a student's secondary school education in a scoring system known as LEAPS 2.0.
 (LEAPS 1.0 was abolished and the cohort of 2016 taking the 'O' level examination would be last to use this system).
 Points accumulated in the areas of leadership, achievement, participation and service (under LEAPS 2.0) will determine a student's CCA grade.
 Students may get up to a maximum of two bonus points for entry into a junior college depending on their CCA grades.

 LEAPS 2.0 is about leadership, achievement, participation and service.
-The method of calculating the 2 bonus points are very different, with LEAPS 2.0 making it harder to achieve the 2 bonus points.
+The method of calculating the 2 bonus points is very different, with LEAPS 2.0 making it harder to achieve the 2 bonus points.